Chapman’s Butchers, 26 The Green, Martham – including The Walnuts

 Chapman’s Butchers, The Green in 2020

-The property currently consists of Chapman’s butchers shop fronting The Green attached to a house to the rear called The Walnuts.
+The property consisted of Chapman’s butchers shop fronting The Green attached to a house to the rear called The Walnuts.
 The house has a separate entrance from the shop.
 The location map below may help.

 The Braddock Era

-The earliest formal record of buildings being there relates to the 1841 census and the 1842 Tithe Award.
-At that time James Braddock (1808-1879) and his wife Sarah, nee Woods (1811-1853) lived there.
+James Braddock (1808-1879) is recorded as living at the property in the 1841 census and the 1842 Tithe Award.
+At that time James and his first wife Sarah, nee Woods (1811-1853) lived there.
 James was a thatcher, a trade learned from his father.
-James & Sarah had married at St Mary the Virgin, Martham in 1834 and probably moved to 26 The Green soon after marrying.
-In 1841 they had two children and later went on the have another three before Sarah died in 1853.
+James & Sarah had married at St Mary the Virgin, Martham in 1834 and probably moved to The Green soon after marrying.
+By 1841 they had two children and later went on to have another three before Sarah died in 1853.

-After becoming a widow James married again on 4th January 1857 at St Mary’s to Sarah Jones the daughter of John Jones & Elizabeth, nee Burton.
-Sarah was his neighbour from next door but one at No30 (Greenside).
+After becoming a widower James married again on 4th January 1857 at St Mary’s to Sarah Jones the daughter of John Jones & Elizabeth, nee Burton.
+Sarah was his neighbour from next door- but- one at No30 (Greenside).
 In 1858 they had a son called Edwin.

 The Chapman Era